 Solid foods idea for cancer patients during chemotherapy

 You may try giving this one plate/ bowl meal when the patient is comparatively fit to eat normal food.
-Just like semi-solid foods described above, combining 3-4 groups of food makes the ultimate food not only energy-dense but also provide complete nutrition.
+Just like semi-solid foods described above, combining 3-4 groups of food makes the ultimate food not only energy-dense but also provides complete nutrition.

 There is a variety of healthy Indian recipes that you can try for feeding your dear one while struggling with cancer.
 Changing the prime ingredient and following the same method makes a huge difference in terms of taste and sometimes in flavor and texture.
 Here are such regular foods you may prepare without hesitation.